 SER Figures 2.2-12 and 2.2-13 illustrate the JFD of wind speed and direction for Ross ISR Project 2010 and 2011 data, respectively.
-Strata stated that it used the sigma-theta ($\sigma\theta$) method to determine the Pasquill-Gifford stability class (Gifford, 1961;1976; Pasquill, 1961), where $\sigma\theta$ refers to the standard deviation of the horizontal wind azimuth angle in degrees (Strata, 2012b).
+Strata stated that it used the sigma-theta ( $\sigma\theta$ ) method to determine the Pasquill-Gifford stability class (Gifford, 1961;1976; Pasquill, 1961), where $\sigma\theta$ refers to the standard deviation of the horizontal wind azimuth angle in degrees (Strata, 2012b).
 The applicant stated that this method is a lateral turbulence-based method, which uses the standard deviation of the wind direction in combination with the scalar mean horizontal wind speed.
-The applicant stated that the $\sigma\theta$ method is a wind fluctuation approach and therefore qualifies as an appropriate method for the Ross ISR Project applicant stated that using this methodology, it assigned initial stability classes based solely on the standard deviation of the applicant stated that it adjusted the initial assignments for horizontal wind speed, which is dependent on the time of day that the measurement is collected (e.g., day or night hours) because a diurnal dependency varies with the time of year (Strata, 2012b).
+The applicant stated that the $\sigma\theta$ method is a wind fluctuation approach and therefore qualifies as an appropriate method for the Ross ISR Project application because Regulatory Guide 3.63 (NRC, 1988a) states that an applicant/licensee may use a wind fluctuation method to obtain an indication of the atmospheric stability.
+The applicant stated that using this methodology, it assigned initial stability classes based solely on the standard deviation of wind direction, $\sigma\theta$ .
+The applicant stated that it adjusted the initial assignments for horizontal wind speed, which is dependent on the time of day that the measurement is collected (e.g., day or night hours) because a diurnal dependency varies with the time of year (Strata, 2012b).